-- Read the quote from the saint at the beginning of the chapter and the Scripture passage in the text: Mark 16:20.
-Discuss how they relate to the topic of the lesson. - Activity - Scavenger hunt When you go on a journey, you bring along essential items that will help you successfully reach your destination.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Activity - Scavenger hunt When you go on a journey, you bring along essential items that will help you successfully reach your destination.
 We are on a journey to Heaven, and the sacraments are some of the essential items that Jesus has given us to help us successfully reach that destination. - Today students will get to go outside on a scavenger hunt and find items that relate to the sacraments.
 You can have them work individually or in pairs.
 Their goal will be to find something that they can bring back to the class that represents each of the seven sacraments, or as many as possible.
-They will have to explain their choices, so they will have to make sense. - You can also let students choose items in the classroom, or even their own belongings, if you choose. - Close in prayer, and encourage students to share with their families what they learned.
+They will have to explain their choices, so they will have to make sense. - You can also let students choose items in the classroom, or even their own belongings, if you choose. - Close in prayer and encourage students to share with their families what they learned this week.